pj323/DataScience_Assessment/README.md

 Preetham John

-I have not used any model but instead i have set rules and tested it against the rules rather than working with the model.
+I have not used any model but instead i have set rules and tested it against the rules This is my Approach and a detailed explanation for the same.

 The code is completely written in ipynb (pyhton Notebooks).
 Before running the 11th cell we must run the 26th cell cause df_accepetd is defined in that cell.